-Common Stock Offering
+Common Stock Offerings

-On June 17, 2021, the Company entered into an amended and restated underwriting agreement (the "Underwriting Agreement") with H.C.
-Wainwright & Co., LLC (the "Underwriter") whereby the Company agreed to sell to the Underwriter, and the Underwriter agreed to purchase, in a firm commitment underwritten public offering 1,904,763 shares (the "Shares") of the Company's Common Stock, \$0.001 par value per share (the "Offering").
-The offering price to the public in the Offering was \$5.25 per share of Common Stock, and the Underwriter agreed to purchase the Shares from the Company pursuant to the Underwriting Agreement at a price of \$4.91 per share, representing an underwriting discount of 6.5%.
-Pursuant to the Underwriting Agreement, the Company also granted the Underwriter an option to purchase, for a period of 30 days from the date of the Underwriting Agreement, up to an additional 285,714 shares of Common Stock (the "Option Shares").
-On June 21, 2021, the Underwriter exercised the option in full.
+On June 17, 2021, the Company entered into an amended and restated underwriting agreement (the "Wainwright Underwriting Agreement") with H.C.
+Wainwright & Co., LLC ("Wainwright") whereby the Company agreed to sell to Wainwright, and Wainwright agreed to purchase, in a firm commitment underwritten public offering 1,904,763 shares (the "Wainwright Shares") of the Company's Common Stock, \$0.001 par value per share (the "Wainwright Offering").
+The offering price to the public in the Offering was \$5.25 per share of Common Stock, and the Underwriter agreed to purchase the Wainwright Shares from the Company pursuant to the Wainwright Underwriting Agreement at a price of \$4.91 per share, representing an underwriting discount of 6.5%.
+Pursuant to the Wainwright Underwriting Agreement, the Company also granted Wainwright an option to purchase, for a period of 30 days from the date of the Underwriting Agreement, up to an additional 285,714 shares of Common Stock (the "Option Shares").
+On June 21, 2021, Wainwright exercised the option in full.

-The Offering of the Shares was registered pursuant to a shelf registration statement (No. 333-254290) on Form S-3 filed by the Company with the Securities and Exchange Commission on March 22, 2021, and declared effective on April 14, 2021 (the "Registration Statement"), and made pursuant to a prospectus supplement, dated June 17, 2021, and accompanying prospectus that form a part of the Registration Statement relating to the Offering.
+The Wainwright Offering of the Wainwright Shares was registered pursuant to a shelf registration statement (No. 333-254290) on Form S-3 filed by the Company with the Securities and Exchange Commission on March 22, 2021, and declared effective on April 14, 2021 (the "Registration Statement"), and made pursuant to a prospectus supplement, dated June 17, 2021, and accompanying prospectus that form a part of the Registration Statement relating to the Offering.
+The Offering closed on June 22, 2021, and the Company received net proceeds of \$10.5 million after deducting \$1.0 million in underwriting discounts, commissions and offering expenses paid by the Company.